stellar/go/services/horizon/internal/docs/reference/admin.md

 To prepare a database for horizon's use, first you must ensure the database is blank.
 It's easiest to simply create a new database on your postgres server specifically for horizon's use.
 Next you must install the schema by running `horizon db init`.
 Remember to use the appropriate command line flags or environment variables to configure horizon as explained in [Configuring ](#Configuring).
 This command will log any errors that occur.

+### Postgres configuration

+It is recommended to set `random_page_cost=1` in Postgres configuration if you are using SSD storage.
+With this setting Query Planner will make a better use of indexes, expecially for `JOIN` queries.
+We have noticed a huge speed improvement for some queries.

 ## Running

 Once your horizon database is configured, you're ready to run horizon.
 To run horizon you simply run `horizon` or `horizon serve`, both of which start the HTTP server and start logging to standard out.
 When run, you should see some output that similar to: